erkobridee/nx-frontends/README.md

 - master how to define and use the [Azure DevOps Services | Microsoft Azure](https://dev.azure.com/) CI/CD pipelines as code ([YAML](https://yaml.org/))

+- integrate the gatsby support and identify how to use it

 ## Documentation

 - [Dev environment known issues](docs/dev-env-known-issues.md)